ahmedqamesh/AnaGateAPI-CAN-Py/README.md

-# AnagateCAN
+# pygate
+pygate is a wrapped API functions adapted to be used in a pythonic way for AnaGate libraries including.
 The AnaGate product line consists of several hardware devices that offer access to different bus systems (I2C, SPI, CAN).
 The AnaGate device provides its functionality as a TCP server, creating a socket with its IP address and a device-specific port number.
 Access to the various models of the AnaGate product line is always performed via the widely used network protocol TCP .
 However, the library interface of the AnaGate API is implemented in the programming language C ([Chapter 3.
 Common function reference](http://www.anagate.de/download/Manual-AnaGateAPI2-en.pdf) ) which make it challenging for Python users.

-AnagateCAN is a wrapped API functions adapted to be used in a pythonic way including class structure.
-The user only sees and gives Python build-in data types from and to the functions.

 ## Package Structure
 1. The directory [/AnagateCAN/AnaGateAPI-CAN-1.11-2.13](https://github.com/ahmedqamesh/AnagateCAN/tree/master/AnaGateAPI-CAN-1.11-2.13) includes:</br>